deepset-ai/haystack-home/content/blog/using-jina-embeddings-haystack/index.md

 ## Wrapping it up

 Thanks for reading!
+If you want to stay on top of the latest Haystack developments, you can [subscribe to our newsletter](https://landing.deepset.ai/haystack-community-updates?utm_campaign=developer-relations&utm_source=using-jina-embeddings-haystack) or [join our Discord community](https://discord.com/invite/haystack).

-If you're interested in learning more about the technologies used here, check out these blog posts:
+To learn more about the technologies used here, check out these blog posts:
 - [Embeddings in Depth](https://jina.ai/news/embeddings-in-depth/)
 - [What is text vectorization in NLP?](https://haystack.deepset.ai/blog/what-is-text-vectorization-in-nlp)
 - [The definitive guide to BERT models](https://haystack.deepset.ai/blog/the-definitive-guide-to-bertmodels)